ktmeaton/obsidian-public/academic/Plague Denmark Paper Notes.md

 - Maybe remove the Viking-age samples?

+## Visuals

+1. Site and Plague Timeline
+2. Map of Second Pandemic and Denmark Samples
+3. Time Tree

 ## Conclusions

 > 1. **The presence of _[[Yersinia pestis]]_ in Denmark aligns with historical documentation of the Second Plague Pandemic.
 (Confirmation) ** <br>